blurbusters/RefreshRateCalculator/README.md

 # IMPORTANT COPYRIGHT NOTE

 The copyrighted names "Blur Busters", "Test UFO" and the UFO graphics logo are trademarks of Blur Busters.
-Not to be use in forked implementations; but credit to Blur Busters must remain in your implementations (MIT/Apache/GPL/internal/etc).
+Not to be use in implementations (e.g. you can't use Blur Busters' UFO without their permission); credit to Blur Busters must remain in your implementations of RefreshRateCalculator (under any license, MIT/Apache/GPL/internal/etc).